hussainmohammedkkt/student-enrollment-system/README.md

 ```
  Add a .env file in the root of the project with the content inside .env-sample file

+## Swagger documentation

+Swagger documentation is available at http://localhost:3000/api

 ## Compile and run the project

 ```bash